Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: Results and discussion

 \subsection{Gaia EDR3 confirms the prominence of the VPOS}

-Figure~\ref{fig:vpos} presents the orbital poles of all 46 dSphs, projected in an Hammer-Aitoff diagram.
+Figure~\ref{fig:vpos} presents the orbital poles of all 46 dwarf galaxies, projected in an Hammer-Aitoff diagram.
 The angular momenta are calculated as the cross-product of the Galactocentric position vector $\vec{r}_\mathrm{gc}$, and the 3D velocity in the MW frame, $\vec{v}_\mathrm{3D}$, for each of the 2000 Monte-Carlo realizations.
-Figure~\ref{fig:vpos} shows that the Gaia EDR3 accuracy is not sufficient to efficiently constraint the poles of dSphs beyond $r_\mathrm{gc} >$ 200 kpc.
+Figure~\ref{fig:vpos} shows that the Gaia EDR3 accuracy is not sufficient to efficiently constraint the poles of dwarf galaxies beyond $r_\mathrm{gc} >$ 200 kpc.

-Whether a dSph is part of the VPOS depends on its 3D position (it has to lie close to the VPOS plane), and orbital pole (which should be close to the VPOS normal vector).
+Whether a dwarf galaxy is part of the VPOS depends on its 3D position (it has to lie close to the VPOS plane), and orbital pole (which should be close to the VPOS normal vector).
 Since the latter contains information on both the positon and velocity, we here focus on it to judge possible VPOS membership.
 Figure ~\ref{fig:vpos} thus already allows a simple visual confirmation of a preferred alignment of orbital poles with the VPOS.
 It indicates in pink the areas corresponding to the VPOS (from Figure~3 of \citealt{fritz18Gaia}), containing 10\% of the area on the sphere around the adopted VPOS normal vector pointing towards Galactic coordinates $(l, b) = (169.3^\circ, -2.8^\circ)$.